Greater Kolkata College of Engineering and Management

-Greater Kolkata College of Engineering and Management, Baruipur, GKCEM Baruipur, GKCEMB) is a self-financed institute in the state of the West Bengal.
+Greater Kolkata College of Engineering and Management, Baruipur, (GKCEM Baruipur, GKCEMB) is a self-financed institute in the state of West Bengal.
 Greater Kolkata College of Engineering and Management is ranked one of the best engineering colleges in Eastern India.
 The campus is situated on the southern fringes of Kolkata.
 It is affiliated with Maulana Abul Kalam Azad University of Technology Kolkata.